Public Enemies - 2009

 Dillinger doesn´t see any wrong on robbing

-, in fact he even claims that
+from the government, in fact he even claims that

 his 'profession' was actually implanted on him